ngovi-2909/ngovi-2909/README.md

 # Ngô Tường Vi
 ### 🧑‍💻 I'm Vi from Vietnam, I like coding and learning new languages and frameworks like SpringBoot, Django,...
 ### 🍿 Currently, I'm studying in Tôn Đức Thắng University and I'm in my fourth year.
-I also in a freelancer team named K-Kloud-Tarus which is still a young team now.
+I also in a freelancer team named K-Kloud-Tarus which is a young team now.

 ## Github stats
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=ngovi-2909&show_icons=true&theme=gruvbox)